For Regular Submissions

 Rattle publishes about 150 poems each year, and all of them come from unsolicited submissions.
 Your submissions keep us going, and we always appreciate them.

 Our tributes used to be half of every issue, but beginning in 2013 will appear as whole issues every spring and fall.
 Each tribute gathers poems from a specific ethnic, vocational, or social group.
-We’re currently seeking submissions from Poets of Faith for our Fall 2014 issue.
-The poems may be any style or length, but must be written by someone for whom religious faith is a central aspect of their lives, with a special attention to members of the clergy.
-Please explain why this is true for you.
-The poems themselves need not be about faith in particular.
-This is a self-selecting theme; we won’t be fact-checking anyone’s religious credentials, but each contributor will be labeled as a Poet of Faith and will have to explain that faith in the contributor notes.
+We’re currently seeking submissions Japanese forms for our Spring 2015 issue.
+The poems may be any style or length, but must be written in a traditional or adapted Japanese form: haiku, tanks, renga, haibun, etc. Since some of these forms are very short, please feel free to submit up to four pages of poems rather than the usual four poems.

-We’re also seeking personal essays on poetry and faith.
+We might also be interested in essays on the contemporary use of Japanese forms.
 For more information, see our call for submissions page.
 To submit poems or essays, just follow the regular guidelines and note which (or all) should be considered for the tribute.
 It’s fine to send poems and essays at the same time.
 We’re not picky.
-The deadline for this issue is April 15th, 2014.
+The deadline for this issue is October 15th, 2014.

 We have a use for two types of essays, both of which should be written in an engaging, casual, personal narrative style: 1) Essays relating to upcoming themes for those issues.
 2) Essays on any topic written by poets for an occasional online exclusive—these don’t have to be about poetry, they just have to be entertaining.
 Submit essays just like you would poems (see below).
 Feel free to submit poems and essays at the same time.